uf-reef-avl/multilauncher/README.md

 **Adding/Removing Robots Manually:** <a name="Adding/Removing Robots Manually"/>

--From the MainWindow, click on the "Add/Edit/Remove Robots" button to bring up the EditRobot dialog window.
+-From the Main Window, click on the "Add/Edit/Remove Robots" button to bring up the EditRobot dialog window.

 -Add a new robot: Type the robot's IP address into the first textfield under the "New/Selected: IP Address" label,
                   the robot's user/host name in the middle textfield under the "New/Selected: Robot Name" label,